 - File a DMCA takedown for unauthorized and consented photographs, or

-- Work with an experienced online defamation removal attorney.
+- Work with an experienced internet defamation removal attorney.

 U.S. Defamation Law Fact: United States defamation law chooses to distinguish between private and public plaintiff for purposes of rights and remedies.
 Specifically, in order for a private person/figure to succeed in a defamation claim, they must prove a defendant acted with ordinary negligence, while public persons/figures must prove a defendant acted with actual malice or reckless disregard.
 Such distinctions are to preserve our democracy’s right to discuss public persons and issues, and the rights of privacy persons who have never availed themselves to the public light.